Solar Panel Cost Guide in Enfield, CT (2024 Update)

 Find out what the average cost of solar panels are in Enfield.

-Although the national average of solar panels is $2.66 per watt, solar panels in Enfield typically cost around 4.The average Enfield homeowner needs a 4.7-kilowatt system, which would cost about $12,323 with the federal tax credit, or $17,622 before the 0 tax credit is applied.
+Although the national average of solar panels is $2.66 per watt, solar panels in Enfield typically cost about 4.To account for the typical energy usage of the average home in Enfield, most homeowners require a 4.7-kilowatt system.
+Using the figure above, a solar installation costs about $12,323, or $17,622 before the federal solar tax credit of 0 is applied.

 Solar savings over time in Enfield